Riya17git/PySpark_Practice/README.md

 # PySpark_Practice

-# 🧪 PySpark Data Cleaning: Item_Fat_Content Standardization
+# 🧪 PySpark Data Cleaning: Big Mart Sales Standardization

 This repository contains a PySpark notebook for cleaning and standardizing the `Item_Fat_Content` column in a retail dataset.
 The goal is to normalize variations in the fat content labels using regular expressions and sort the data accordingly.